 Do Paid Data Recovery Tools Work?

-Even if any File has been permanently deleted from the computer, it is only marked for deletion by File System and remains available on the Hard Disk, until it is over-written by new files.
+When you delete any File from your computer, it is only marked for deletion and remains available on the Hard Disk, until it is over-written by new files.

-Various Data Recovery Tools as available in the market are basically designed to read parts of the Hard Disk that are marked for Deletion by the File System.
+Various Data Recovery Tools as available in the market are basically designed to read parts of the Hard Disk that are marked for Deletion by the computer.